Articles > Business > Jobs in supply chain management

 A supply chain is a system or network of manufacturers, wholesalers, distributors and transportation suppliers that businesses use to source, create and deliver products to customers.
 Supply chains are essential to modern business logistics since they essentially get products where they need to be.

-As businesses use more technologies and processes to create products, their supply chains become increasingly important and complex.
-Companies have subsequently started hiring professionals to manage their supply chains and ensure links coordinate with each other.
+As businesses use more technologies and processes to create products, their supply chains become increasingly important and complex, causing an increase in the demand for jobs in supply chain management to manage these activities.
+Companies have subsequently started hiring professionals to manage their supply chains and ensure that links coordinate with each other.

 This growing need has resulted in higher demand for qualified business professionals to do the specialized work of supply chain management.
-And with a business degree, you can pursue one of many exciting supply chain management jobs.
+And with a business degree opens in new window, you can pursue one of many exciting supply chain management jobs.
+Let’s look at some of the jobs included in this career.

-As a purchasing agent, you’ll be responsible for negotiating, purchasing, managing and sometimes packaging goods and services for an organization.
-You can do this by ordering directly from a manufacturer or distributor, searching online or contacting local businesses to find the best deals on products or services.
+Purchasing agents are responsible for negotiating, purchasing, managing and sometimes packaging goods and services for an organization.
+They can do this by ordering directly from a manufacturer or distributor, searching online or contacting local businesses to find the best deals on products or services.

 Purchasing agents also manage the entire process of buying and warehousing goods.
-After placing an order, you’ll have to verify that your order arrives safely at its destination, is correct and accurate, and is stored appropriately.
-Some responsibilities are essentially universal, regardless of what industry you work in, including:
+After placing an order, the agent verifies that the order arrives safely at its destination, is correct and accurate, and is stored appropriately.
+Some responsibilities are essentially universal, regardless of the industry, including:

-Other work responsibilities will vary depending on where you’re employed.
+Other work responsibilities will vary depending on the business.
 For instance, a purchasing agent who works for a healthcare facility will likely have a different workday from one who works at an educational institution or retail establishment.
-You can also find this role in manufacturing, transportation and government.
+Many of these roles can also be found in manufacturing, transportation and government.

-The education requirements for a purchasing agent vary based on the work environment.
-For example, if you want to work as a purchasing agent for a large manufacturing company, you may need a degree in business administration or a related discipline.
+As with many jobs in supply chain management, the education requirements for a purchasing agent vary based on the work environment.
+For example, working as a purchasing agent for a large manufacturing company may require a degree in business administration or a related discipline.

 Though BLS projects an employment decline of 6% opens in new window in this field between 2021 and 2031, it also expects roughly 45,000 new positions to open up each year.